-It’s needless to say that eCommerce has made shopping easier for customers as all products are now just a click away.
-But what happens at the backend of an eCommerce store from the time when a customer places an order to the time it is successfully delivered?
+It’s needless to say that eCommerce has made shopping swift, simple, and convenient.
+Products round-the-world are now just a click away and can be accessed from the comfort of one’s home.
+But what happens at the backend of an eCommerce store, from the time an order is placed to when it is successfully delivered?

 There are a lot of logistics involved in giving a seamless shopping experience to a customer.
 An eCommerce store owner has to ensure that products reach customers safely and on time.
 An order management system helps in facilitating the flawless management of customer orders and delivery.

 - Functions of an Order Management System for eCommerce